Select Page

 e) How the NGO OSVS is self-funded :

-OSV operates using only the interest income from the Term Deposits (TD) of US$1,038,000 that the Benefactors, invested, in Term Deposits at the First Micro Finance Bank in Dushanbe, as the initial Grant to OSVS.
+OSV operates using only the interest income from the (TD) inital Grant of US$1,038,000 that the Benefactors have invested in successive 5-year term deposits at the Investment Capital Bank (which until 2024 was called First Micro Finance Bank) in Dushanbe.

 The annual interest-based budget has been averaging about US$80,000 (net of taxes) in equivalent Tajik Somonis.
-The interest rate on 5-year TDs has been fluctuating around 10%.
+The interest rate on 5-year TD has been fluctuating around 10% +.

-OSVS will be stay in operation until around 2058+ and so with the additoonal future interest income, the cumulative Grant is estimated to grow close to US$4 million.
+OSVS will be stay in operation until around 2065 .
+So, taking into consideration also the additonal future interest income, the cumulative Grant is projected to add up to close to US$4.5 million until the NGO closes.

 The monthly status of OSVS Funds >>